 For some people in university, their favorite class was the nervous system.
 I can’t say that I was one of those people.
-I learned what I needed to learn and moved onto the next class.
+I learned what I needed to know and moved on to the next class.
 The class that I loved was the anatomy class that focused on bones and muscles.

-After the interview with Elliott Hulse on thinking beyond the physical, it got me thinking about the nervous system a little more when it comes to injuries.
+After the interview with Elliott Hulse on thinking beyond the physical, it got me thinking about the nervous system more about injuries.

-As usually, when I start thinking about injuries, I head over to the research to see what it has to say on the topic.
-I was not expecting to find very much on exercise and the autonomic nervous.
-To my surprise, there was a lot of great research on the topic.
+When I start thinking about injuries, I head over to the research to see what it has to say on the topic.
+There was a lot of excellent analysis on the subject, to my surprise.
+I was not expecting to find much on exercise and the autonomic nervous system.

 What Does the Autonomic Nervous System Do?